 All other facilities.
-If you are not eligible for a free energy assessment, we can still provide an assessment for your facility.
+If you are not eligible for a no-cost energy assessment, we can still provide an assessment for your facility.
 We'd be happy to discuss rates with you and craft a proposal that fits your needs and budget.
 We can also refer you to other available energy assessment programs in your area.

 Fill out SEDAC's application to get started.
 We'll follow up within two business days to connect you with the SEDAC service that meets your needs.

 Questions?
 Contact SEDAC at 800.214.7954 or email us at firstname.lastname@example.org for more information about our services.